Judo

 The Rules

-The men’s contest takes place over a maximum of five minutes, with four minute contests for women.
-Scores of varying degrees are awarded for throws, holding techniques or submissions with judoka scoring the coveted ippon to end the contest.
+Contests take place over four minutes with scores of varying degrees awarded for throws, holding techniques or submissions with judoka scoring the coveted ippon to end the contest.

-However, if neither achieves an ippon during the contest, the player who has accumulated the greatest number of points, achieved through throws and holds such as a yuko and a waza-ari, by the end of the bout is declared the winner.
+However, if neither achieves an ippon during the contest, the player who has registered a waza-ari at the end of the contest is declared the winner.
 Two waza-ari also make an ippon.

-Penalties (or shidos) are also given to the athletes for a range of reasons and can ultimately lead to victory and/or disqualification.
-Collecting four penalties can award victory to their opponent.
+Shidos (penalties) are also given to the athletes for reasons such as being passive, negative judo or stepping out of the area and can ultimately lead to victory and/or disqualification.
+Collecting three penalties can award victory to their opponent.

-If both judoka are tied on scores or penalties at the end of their contest, it goes to a ‘golden score’, where the first person to score wins with no time limit during ‘golden score’.
+If both judoka are tied on scores at the end of their contest, it goes to a ‘golden score’, where the first person to score wins with no time limit during this period.

 Scoring

-Ippon is the biggest score in judo and scoring ippon ends the contest.
-It is shown on the scoreboard as 100.
+Ippon is the highest score in judo and scoring ippon ends the contest.
+It is shown on the scoreboard as 10.

 Ippon can be scored in one of four ways: